atomix/atomix.github.io/copycat/user-manual/internals.md

 <h3 id="log-structure">7.1 Structure of the log</h3>

 Copycat logs are broken into segments.
 Each segment of a log is backed by a single file on disk (or block of memory) and represents a sequence of entries in the log.
 Once a segment becomes full - either determined by its size or the number of entries - the log rolls over to a new segment.
-At the head of each segment is a 64-byte header that describes the segment's starting index, timestamp, version, and other information relevant to log compaction and recovery.
+Each segment has a 64-byte header that describes the segment's starting index, timestamp, version, and other information relevant to log compaction and recovery.

 ![Log structure](/assets/img/docs/log_structure.png)